This post may contain affiliate links. If you click on one and purchase something, I may receive an affiliate commission — at no extra cost to you.

 Of all the Bend things we missed out on this trip, the one thing I’m so upset about is not seeing the world’s last Blockbuster store.

 I certainly love Netflix, but it would have also been quite the throwback to walk into a real Blockbuster store just like when I was kid.
-So go there when you’re in Bend and send me a photo (and maybe even a story of how it felt for you).

 There are a couple of different routes you can take from Bend to Portland.
 Because we were traveling on a holiday weekend, we chose the route with the least expected traffic: through the Warm Springs Reservation and Mt.
 Hood National Forest.